neopsyon/bicep-versioning/README.md

 - These bring improved scalability, governance, security shift, reusability & more

 ## What do we aim for?
+- **Immutability**
-- Immutability
+- **Automated Versioning**
-- Automated Versioning
+- **User-friendly framework**
-- Consistency & Governance
+- **Consistency & Governance**
-- Commitlint for conventional commit messages
+- **The Commitlint for conventional commit messages**
-- Simple usage by users
+- **Simple usage by users**

-## Installation
+## Step 1: Installation
-The idea is to install the commitlint along with the Bicep versioning framework inside your repository, preferrably the repository should be empty.
+The idea is to install the Bicep versioning framework inside the repository where you want to host your IaC, preferably the repository should be empty.
 The installation script will copy the framework structure to your repository, including the Azure pipeline, PowerShell scripts & sample Bicep template & module structure.

 1. **Install the Bicep Versioning Framework within the repository**
 ```powershell